Skip to main content

 Screen capture of Zoom website Meeting Summary edit screen showing Summary window highlighted and Save and Cancel buttons

-• Summaries can be edited or shared from your Zoom account for 120 days after the meeting.
+• Summaries remain in your Zoom account for 120 days after the meeting.

-• Other you share the Meeting Summary with need to be signed into Zoom to open and view the summary on the Zoom website.
+• Others you share the Meeting Summary with need to be signed in to Zoom to open and view the summary on the Zoom website.
 Get the full details about sharing with people who don’t have Cornell’s Ithaca NetIDs at Share a Meeting Summary.

 icon of stylized chat window over Zoom window